ryankurte/pki/README.md

 4. Could remove keys once generated
 5. Support eliptic curve as well as RSA certificates
 6. Optionally set management keys and prompt for pin/puk change
+7. Discover paths or platform so this works on OSX or Linux

 ## Resources